 Thank you for considering your participation in this research/evaluation process.
 I will be checking back in with you later for feedback.

 My goal is to create a useful workbook to help trauma survivors, understand the powerful way adverse experiences impact our memory, thoughts, feelings and behavior and ways to process these memories so they are not so damaging.
-While trauma memories are both difficult to remember and difficult to forget, therapeutic exercises can diminish the emotional damage these memories cause us.

 Here are the key research based facts about trauma and memory:

 - Human memory is not like a video tape with every detail recorded.